 - Getting through a seasonal slump

 Unsecured business loans are only one way of obtaining financing for your company.
 They happen to be the least difficult to receive approval for, though it wasn’t always like that.
-In the past, most businesses applied for secured business loans, using the company’s assets for collateral.
+In the past, most businesses applied for funding using the company’s assets for collateral.
 After multiple economy crashes, the banks were left with assets from many small businesses.
 These companies were worth nowhere near the amount that was borrowed.
 Now, they are no longer willing to assume the risk: they want the business owners to step up and share it.
 Here’s the thing, though.
-The whole point of forming a business entity is to protect yourself from creditors coming after you for company debts.
+The whole point of forming a corporate entity is to protect yourself from creditors coming after you for company debts.
 What happens if an incorporated business or limited liability company goes bankrupt?
 Its owners are not liable for any debts of the company after the assets are sold off.
 Except for unsecured business loans that are personally guaranteed.

 - Second Mortgage or Home Equity Loan Again, you will have to pay those off or lose your home.